 The Japan Exchange and Teaching Program (JET)

 Since 1987, the Japanese government has hired over 50,000 young people from around the world to live and work in Japan with the Japan Exchange and Teaching Program (JET).
 The Program aims at promoting grass-roots international exchange between Japan and other nations by providing opportunities to work in Japan.
-Available JET Program positions are Assistant Language Teacher and Coordinator for International Relations.
-You must be a U.S. citizen and hold a Bachelor's degree by July 1, 2012 to be eligible to apply.
-More information about the JET Program can be found in the Program brochure.
+You must be a U.S. citizen and hold a Bachelor's degree to be eligible to apply.
+More information about the JET Program can be found online at http://www.jetprogramme.org

 Summer Semester in Japan Program